+The Direct Teacher Consult program at the junior high school level exists in grades 7, 8 and 9.
 The Committee on Special Education (CSE) determines placement in the program and an Individualized Education Program (IEP) is developed.
-The Direct Teacher Consultant program is specially designed as individualized or group instruction provided by a certified special education teacher to a student with a disability to aid such student to benefit from the student's regular education classes.
 The special education teachers co-teach with general education teachers in core subject classes.
+The special education teacher provides modifications and accommodations as indicated in each student's IEP.